Benality/Bandidos-Docs/playerrobberies.md

 - It was **used recently** in the current or connected scene

 > You **cannot** steal a weapon just because you know the player has one or saw it OOC days ago.

+---

+When searching a player, take care to take only the weapon(s) that you visibly see or know the character has from a connected scene.

+#### 🎯 What is a “Connected Scene”?

+A **connected scene** means there is a clear, recent roleplay link between your character and the weapon in question.

+**✅ Example of a connected scene:**

+> You spoke with someone earlier in town.
+They mentioned heading out to hunt with their Rolling Block.
+> Later, you find them in the wilderness.
+That is a valid IC connection — you **know** they have the Rolling Block.

+**❌ Example of a non-connected scene:**

+> You saw the same person with a Rolling Block the day before, but there’s been no interaction or continuity.
+> You cannot assume they still have the same weapon unless you build fresh RP around it.

+Use conversation to build this connection.
+Example:

+> _“Hey, how’s that Rolling Block treating you?
+Bag anything good the other day?”_
+> — This gives the other player an opportunity to confirm, deny, or redirect based on their RP.

+---

+If you **do search** and find additional weapons, and wish to **disarm the player**, that is allowed.
+However:

+- Any extra weapons **should be returned** to the player **after the scene**, unless they are eligible to be stolen (per the above rules).
+- You may also use:
+  `/me disarms all weapons` — This is an RP indicator that your character is **taking all weapons for the duration of the scene**.
+  - The victim **must respect this RP indicator**.

 #### ⚠️ One Weapon Per Player